foundersandcoders/coursebook/src/workshops/tdd-array-methods/index.md

 This solution looks complete, so we can end the TDD cycle here.
 It might be worth adding more tests for edge-cases (e.g. what happens when you don't pass any argument), but TDD has helped us solve the problem itself.

-If you're confused about the TDD process at the end of the workshop you can check out the [tdd-explanation](./solution/tdd-explanation.js) solution for a step-by-step guide.
+If you're confused about the TDD process at the end of the workshop there's a fully explained `starter-files/solution/tdd-explanation.js` version of the solution that walks through the process step-by-step.

 ## Workshop